 2. Otter Trail Scenic Byway

-For a nice loop through north central Minnesota, the Otter Trail Scenic Byway takes you past 1,000 lakes, wetlands filled with wildlife, flour mills from the 1800s, and some pretty unique roadside sculptures.
+The Otter Trail Scenic Byway takes you past 1,000 lakes, wetlands filled with wildlife, flour mills from the 1800s, and some pretty unique roadside sculptures for a nice loop through north-central Minnesota.
 Take your time and stop to explore the many historic sites and informational markers that showcase the area’s natural and cultural history.

 3. The North Shore Ride